 - Take the third chenille piece and stitch it, right sides together, to one long side of the two-piece unit you just created.

-- Take the Church Flowers piece, and stitch it, right sides together, to one side of the three-piece chenille unit.
-You now have four pieces stitched in a row: chenille, chenille, chenille, Church Flowers.
+- Take the cotton piece, and stitch it, right sides together, to one side of the three-piece chenille unit.
+You now have four pieces stitched in a row: chenille, chenille, chenille, cotton.

-- To create the final ‘tube’, match up the remaining Church Flowers and Chenille Dot long sides, right sides together, and stitch.
-The Church Flowers panel, now in the center, will be the tummy.
+- To create the final ‘tube’, match up the remaining cotton and chenille long sides, right sides together, and stitch.
+The cotton panel, now in the center, will be the tummy.

 - Place the legs onto the body, matching up the raw bottom edge of the body tube with the flattened edges of the legs.
 The legs are hanging down inside the body.
-One leg should be centered over each Church Flowers/Chenille Dot body seam.
+One leg should be centered over each cotton/chenille body seam.
 Pin in place and then baste the legs in position.

-- Pin the raw edged end of the tail, seam facing end, in the center of the back Chenille Dot panel.
+- Pin the raw edged end of the tail, seam facing end, in the center of the back chenille panel.
 Baste in position.